cobleg/EnergyFinancialMarkets/National-Electricity-Market.md

 Over time, there has been a gradual substitution of fuel-based electricity generation for renewable electricity generation, mainly solar and wind power.

 This has created interesting and at times, highly volatile, wholesale electricity prices.
-One interesting aspect of these market dynamics are the apparent increasing dependence on the [[Australian domestic gas market]].
-This is in part driven by the reduction in demand for coal, suppressing the [[Australian domestic coal market]].
+One interesting aspect of these market dynamics are the apparent increasing dependence on the [[Australian-domestic-gas-market]].
+This is in part driven by the reduction in demand for coal, suppressing the [[Australian-domestic-coal-market]].